christabelleg/hthFinal/README.md

 #5.
 What age group is most affected by comparison on social media?
 #6.
 How does comparison on social media correlate with feelings of distress?
 #7.
 Who spends most time with social media?
 #8.
-Does occupation status relatee to seeking validation on social media?
+Does occupation status relate to seeking validation on social media?
 #9.
 Is there a difference in social media's effect on mental health between genders?
 #10.
 Does social media's affect on sleep issues vary among different age groups?